shivharis/turtlebot3_wiki/docs/source/sbc_software.rst

    :width: 600px

 The Ubuntu Mate image get from previous steps was shrinked of its own size to mimimum so that the image can be adapted to a small-capacity SD card.

-..
-WARNING:: This image needs at least **8 GB** free space on the SD card.

 To use the full space that the SD card has, on the other hand, the image on the SD card should be resized again.
 Here recommends **GParted** to resize the SD card.
 The following instructions describes how to resize **16 GB** SD card after imaging.